Mooler0410/lgc_for689/README.md

 # lgc_for689

-This is the code for the final project for *CSCE689 Algorithms and Optimization for Graph Mining (2021 Fall)*.
+This is the code for the final project of *CSCE689 Algorithms and Optimization for Graph Mining (2021 Fall)*.

 Team members: Hongye Jin, Keqiang Yan, Haoran Liu and Xuan Zhang.